Max-OSSoftware/Max-OSSoftware/README.md

-Hi, I'm Max A Web/Javascript Developer, Security Pentester, and Forever Student.
+Hi, I'm Max A Javascript Developer, Security Pentester, and Forever Student.
 I also love getting involved in Competitive Hacking, and the Newest and Coolest UI trends.❤✌

 **About Me:**